adriancuadrado/marvels-favorites/README.md

 https://zara-web-challenge-adrian-cuadrado.vercel.app/

-Favorite characters are stored in the browser's localstorage, which means they will remain selected after reloading the page.

 ## How to execute

 First go to https://developer.marvel.com/account and get a public and private keys.
 You might have to create an account for this.